BNLNPPS/eic-opticks/README.md

 /run/beamOn 500
 ```

-Here setStackPhotons defines **whether G4 will propagate optical photons or
+Here `setStackPhotons` defines whether G4 will propagate optical photons or
-not**.
+not.
 In production Opticks (GPU) takes care of the optical photon propagation.
 Additionally the user has to define the **starting position**, **momentum** etc
-of the primary particles define in the **GeneratePrimaries** function in
+of the primary particles define in the `GeneratePrimaries` function in
-``src/GPUCerenkov.h```.
+`src/GPUCerenkov.h`.
 The hits of the optical photons are returned in the
-**EndOfRunAction** function.
+`EndOfRunAction` function.
 If more photons are simulated than can fit in the
-GPU RAM the execution of a GPU call should be moved to **EndOfEventAction**
+GPU RAM the execution of a GPU call should be moved to `EndOfEventAction`
 together with retriving the hits.

 ### Loading in geometry into EIC-Opticks

 EIC-Opticks can import geometries with GDML format automatically.
 There are
 about 10 primitives supported now, eg. G4Box.
 G4Trd or G4Trap are not supported
-yet, we are working on them. ```src/GPUCerenkov``` takes GDML files through
+yet, we are working on them. `GPUCerenkov` takes GDML files through
-arguments, eg. ```src/GPUCerenkov -g mygdml.gdml```.
+arguments, eg. `GPUCerenkov -g mygdml.gdml`.

 The GDML must define all optical properties of surfaces of materials including:
 - Efficiency (used by EIC-Opticks to specify detection efficiency and assign